mui/mui-x/docs/data/data-grid/export/export.md

 ## Exported columns

 By default, the export will only contain the visible columns of the grid.
 There are a few ways to include or hide other columns.
-The exported columns are chosen in the following order:

-1. Set the exact columns to be exported in the export option
+- Set the exact columns to be exported in the export option

 ```jsx
 <DataGrid